 5.2 Paying rent while waiting for their first payment of Universal Credit

-Many new claimants of Universal Credit will be coming from work and will be able

-	to support themselves in the first month using their final payment of earnings.
+Many new claimants of Universal Credit will be coming from work and will be able to support themselves in the first month using their final payment of earnings.

-	However, where needed, a claimant can ask for a Universal Credit new claim

-	advance if they are in financial need and cannot manage until their first

-	monthly payment of Universal Credit.
+However, where needed, a claimant can ask for a Universal Credit new claim advance to help pay their rent if they can’t manage until their first monthly payment of Universal Credit.

-	Universal Credit will be paid monthly.
-If your rent is weekly, the monthly rate

-	will be worked out by multiplying the weekly rent by 52, then dividing by 12.
+Universal Credit is paid monthly.
+If rent is paid weekly, a monthly amount will be calculated by multiplying the weekly rent by 52, then dividing by 12.

 Other payment frequencies will be calculated as follows: